 St. Paul’s inquiry-driven and discovery-based approach to science is at the heart of the STEAM program.
 Teachers foster a sense of curiosity and love of the natural world by starting with engaging questions rather than general scientific facts.
 The student-centered questions, often student-initiated, are the building blocks for future discoveries acquired through a variety of hands-on, project-based initiatives inside and outside the classroom.

-St. Paul employs a designated science specialist for grades 5-6 students and a science specialist for grades 7-8.
-A yearly interdisciplinary Engineering and Design Science Fair for 7th and 8th grade students is the capstone of the program.
+A yearly interdisciplinary Engineering and Design Science Fair for 8th-grade students is the capstone of the program.
 Based on a question of their choosing, students complete a comprehensive research paper and conduct a study following the engineering and design process.
 Students then present their findings to a wide variety of scientists, engineers, and other career professionals in our local Westerville community.